Pequea in Lancaster County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Amtrak.

 Location.
-39° 53.928′ N, 76° 11.136′ W. Marker is in Pequea, Pennsylvania, in Lancaster County.
-Marker is on Fairview Road 0.3 miles west of Beaver Valley Pike (U.S. 222), on the left when Touch for map.
-Marker is located within the trailhead kiosk, at the west end of the New Providence parking lot for access to the Enola Low Grade Trail.
+39° 54.609′ N, 76° 18.787′ W. Marker is in Pequea, Pennsylvania, in Lancaster County.
+Marker is on Marticville Road (Pennsylvania Route 324) north of Red Hill Road (County Route 3019), on the right when traveling east.
+Marker is located within Touch for map.
 Marker is in this post office area: Pequea PA 17565, United States of America.
+Touch for directions.

 More about this marker.
 This is a large, "billboard-style" marker, mounted on the east-facing side of the trailhead kiosk for the Enola Low Grade Rail Trail.